Insights Compliance

 The four types of audit opinion

 Auditing standards recognise exactly four opinions.
+These four types of audit opinions apply to every engagement, whether it is a statutory audit or any other external audit — and while people often speak of the different types of audit report a company can receive, it is really the opinion inside the report that varies, not the document around it.
 Three of them are “modified” — meaning the auditor is signalling a problem — and only one is the clean result every business wants.
 Here is what each one actually means.

 Unqualified opinion (the clean opinion)